• Skip to primary navigation

 Cleaning

 Tennis courts are a great place to play, but they need to be kept clean to look their best.
 That’s why it’s important to clean them regularly.
 Always wear safety gear when cleaning to avoid injury, and follow the manufacturer’s instructions for your specific device to ensure safe and effective cleaning.
-There are a few different ways to clean tennis courts – with pressure washers, mowers, or hoses.
-Pick the one that works best for the surface and conditions of the court.
-Keep in mind that tennis courts can take a while to dry, so plan your cleaning schedule accordingly.

 Is a wet tennis court safe to play on?